Resources

 What Is DEI?
 A Closer Look at DEI Strategies Throughout History

-We're taking a closer look at the history of corporate DEI to uncover how early initiatives shaped the strategies of today, what the numbers tell us about their success, and where there's still work to be done.
+We're taking a closer look at the history of corporate DEI to uncover how early initiatives shaped the strategies of today, what the numbers tell us about their success, and where there's still work to be done with diversity programs.

-The rise of seminars, trainings, and articles about the importance of Diversity, Equity, and Inclusion (DEI), may make DEI seem like just another "trendy" topic, but the reality is that these efforts have been around for longer than many of us may think.
-Across the decades, DEI initiatives have broken new ground to transform workplace culture.
+With the rise of seminars, diversity training, and articles about the importance of Diversity, Equity, and Inclusion (DEI), it may seem like just a “hot new topic.”
+But the truth is that DEI has been around for longer than many of us may think, and has played a pivotal role in transforming workplace culture across decades.

-With roots in the 1960s and the civil rights movement, DEI has broadened its reach over time to include different groups and identities.
-Intersectionality is at the core of modern DEI and takes into account more of the unique things that shape our identities including gender, sexual orientation, religion, etc.
+With roots in the 1960s and the civil rights movement, DEI has since expanded, becoming more and more inclusive of different groups over time.
+Intersectionality is at the core of modern DEI, taking into account more of the things that shape different identities: gender, sexual orientation, religion, ethnicity, race, etc.

 Although we have a long way to go until our organizations are totally representative of every identity, we’ve come a long way since the modern work environment was established.